The 20 Best Highlights To See In Seoul

 Yet another speciality of Seoul is the immense number of awe-inspiring museums, each with its unique collection of items!
 Of these museums, the National Museum of Korea has the biggest collection of all!

 The museum beautifully illustrates the incredible history and artwork of the Korean people with exhibits focused on archaeology, history, and the arts as far back as a million years ago!
-You could spend hours gazing at the relics and artefacts that detail each step of human development up to modern-day Korea!
+You could spend hours gazing at the artefacts that detail each step of human development up to modern-day Korea!

 Suyeonsanbang Tea House